Ryan-Eberle/MatplotLib-Challenge/README.md

 ## Overview

+Well defined plots can vastly improve the story that data can tell.
+By plotting the results of a treatment regime of cancer tumors on a set of test mice, pharmaceutical companies can adjust their treatments to improve efficacy.
+The task is to provide detailed tables and figures for the technical report of the study.

 ## Method
+Before the analysis, check data for any dulipcate time points for any of the mouse ID's.
+Remove any data associated for any duplicates
+Generate a summary statistics table of mean,median,variance,standard deviation, and SEM of the tumor volume for each drug treatment.
+Generate a bar plot that shows the total number of mice for each treatment regimen throughout the course of the study

 ## Analysis
-Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-Use the cleaned data for the remaining steps.

-Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

-Generate a bar plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows  the number of total mice for each treatment regimen throughout the course of the study.

 NOTE: These plots should look identical.